198d/cv/index.rst

   other applicaitons.
 * Managed integration with *Hashicorp Vault* deployment for global secrets management on trading hosts.
-Defined cross-team requirements, organzied and directed internal resources, implemented core tools and observability, managed global deployment and supported application teams in onboarding.
+Defined cross-team requirements, organzied and directed internal resources, implemented core tools (*Python*), observability (*InfluxDB*, *Telegraf*, *Grafana*), managed global deployment and supported application teams in onboarding.
-* Built *Python* library and tools for interacting with and declaratively configuring batch jobs on a proprietary *distributed scheduler* using a *GitOps*-based workflow.
+* Built *Python* library and tools for interacting with and declaratively configuring batch jobs on a proprietary *Linux*-based distributed scheduler using a *Git*-based workflow.
-* Architected and maintained *Python* monorepo that grew from a few shared libraries from one contributor to several dozen libraries/applications from a dozen contributors.
-Implemented tooling to manage a comprehensive *Gitlab CI* configuration providing a common build/test/publish pipeline for projects, with the flexibility to customize.
-Ensured simple steps for starting new projects with a batteries-included approach allowing junior and senior developers to start and deploy new projects with minimal friction.
+* Architected and maintained *Python* monorepo growing it from a few shared modules to several dozen libraries/applications maintained by a dozen contributors.
+Implemented tooling to support a comprehensive *Gitlab CI* configuration providing reusable *Linux* container-based build/test/publish pipeline steps.
+Ensured a fast onboarding process allowing both junior and senior developers to build and ship new projects quickly.
-* Contributed to automation tools for (re)installing a *Linux* OS (*RHEL7/8*) on newly provisioned *physical servers* using *Python* to build a JIT *ISO* containing a host-specific *Anaconda* configuration, serving the image over *HTTP* and mounting the image using *Redfish*.
+* Contributed to *Linux* provisioning automation for bare-metal servers (*RHEL7/8*), developing *Python* tools to generate host-specific *ISO* images with dynamic *Anaconda* kickstart configurations, served over *HTTP* and remotely mounted via *Redfish*.
 * Mentored junior and non-traditional developers (sysadmin, network engineers, PMs, etc.) on *Python* development best practices.
-Defined team-wide standards and patterns for application development and deployment.
+Defined team-wide standards and patterns for *Linux* application development and deployment.
   Assisted with code and architecture review.

 Amperity
 ^^^^^^^^